Star Trek: Countdown: Plot

 The comic is set in 2387, eight years after the film Star Trek: Nemesis.
-Federation and Romulan tensions have generally subsided, with Spock the official Federation ambassador to the Romulans.
-Data is still alive and has become captain of the Enterprise-E after successfully imprinting his memories onto the prototype android B-4.
-Jean-Luc Picard is now Federation ambassador to Vulcan, Geordi La Forge has retired to develop his own ships, and Worf is a General in the Klingon Empire.
+Federation and Romulan tensions have generally subsided, with Spock the Federation ambassador to the Romulans.
+Data is still alive and has become the captain of the Enterprise-E after successfully imprinting his memories onto the prototype android B-4.
+Jean-Luc Picard is the Federation ambassador to Vulcan, Geordi La Forge has retired to develop his own ships, and Worf is a general in the Klingon Empire.

 The galaxy is threatened by the Hobus star, which will become a supernova.
 Spock proposes that the Romulans transport the precious mineral decalithium to Vulcan, where it can be converted into red matter capable of turning the star into a short-lived black hole, therefore ending its threat.
 The Romulan Senate opposes Spock, but he finds a comrade in Nero, the leader of the miners.
 Nero witnessed the Hobus supernova consume a planet first-hand and offers to secretly transport decalithium, noting it would be better than doing nothing and then leaving his wife and unborn son to die.
 Nero's ship, the Narada, is attacked by the Remans, but the Enterprise rescues them and escorts them to Vulcan with decalithium taken from the Reman ships.
 The Vulcan Council opposes Romulan use of red matter, infuriating Nero; he vows if Romulus is destroyed, he shall hold them accountable.

 Nero returns to Romulus to discover Hobus has gone supernova and destroyed his home world.
 Driven mad by his loss, he attacks Federation Olympic class hospital ships that have arrived to give aid, believing they have come to claim his people's territory.
 He beams surviving Romulan senators onto his ship and kills them for not listening to Spock, and then claims the Praetor's ancient trident, the Debrune Teral'n, which is the greatest symbol of Romulus.
 He and his crew then shave their heads and apply tattoos to signify their loss.
 Nero goes to the Vault, a secretive Romulan base, and has the Narada outfitted with Borg technology to begin a rampage against his perceived enemies.

 With the supernova expanding, Spock decides to deploy the red matter weapon.
 He takes the Jellyfish, a ship developed by La Forge that can withstand extreme environmental conditions.
 The Narada goes about destroying Federation, Klingon, and Cardassian ships alike, wounding Worf and damaging the Enterprise in the process.
 When Spock successfully destroys the supernova, the Narada appears to attack when the black hole flings it and the Jellyfish back in time, leaving Picard and the crew of the Enterprise as witnesses to Spock's sacrifice.